shapirodaniel/juke-with-react-router-and-redux/juke-workshop-modules.md

 <details>
 <summary>Hint</summary>
 <br>
-React-Redux supplies a custom hook to replace each of our `mapState` and `mapDispatch` functions.
+React-Redux supplies a custom hook to replace our Redux boilerplate functions.
 Let's see how they work.

 `useSelector` takes a callback function with one argument -- our global state (ie our Redux store).
 To grab any piece of state, follow this pattern: